salvium/salvium_docs/docs/THE PROJECT/sparc.md

 # SPARC: Spend Proof and Anonymized Returns for CARROT

+> **Status**: Planned
+>
+> SPARC is a planned extension to the CARROT addressing protocol and is not yet implemented in Salvium.
+This document describes the conceptual design and intended functionality.

 ## Overview

-SPARC (Spend Proof and Anonymized Returns for CARROT) is a cryptographic protocol designed for Salvium cryptocurrency that extends the [CARROT addressing scheme](carrot.md).
-It solves two critical challenges in privacy-focused cryptocurrencies:
+SPARC (Spend Proof and Anonymized Returns for CARROT) is a cryptographic protocol designed for Salvium cryptocurrency that extends the CARROT addressing scheme.
+It aims to solve two critical challenges in privacy-focused cryptocurrencies:

 - It enables anonymous refunds/returns while maintaining privacy
 - It allows users to prove they control an address without revealing private keys

-SPARC is a key innovation that enables Salvium to meet [regulatory requirements](../THE%20PROJECT/Compliance%20Statement.md) while preserving core [privacy features](../THE%20PROTOCOL/About%20Privacy.md).
+SPARC is a key innovation that will enable Salvium to meet anti-money laundering (AML) compliance requirements while preserving core privacy features.

 ## Key Components

 ### Anonymized Returns

-SPARC implements a secure return payment system that allows recipients to send funds back to senders without knowing their address:
+SPARC will implement a secure return payment system that allows recipients to send funds back to senders without knowing their address:

 - **Encrypted Return Data**: When a user sends funds, they can include encrypted return data in the transaction
 - **Privacy Preservation**: This return data appears as random noise to outside observers